GiangTrongDuong/ISYS2099-Database-Application/data_gen/sql_data/how_to_test.md

 ```
 - Run the SELECT statement before, compare the new results.
 If the quantity you entered is more than the warehouse's capacity, you should see it be stored in other warehouses.

+NOTE: Woa!
+There is some bug going on where, if the volume of the product is too small, area and shit will be fucked up!
+NVA: when demo, choose some big products!

 2. To test ```procedure_free_wh_space.sql```:
 - Run this snippet to find out the state of the warehouse.
 Replace pid with any pid of your choice
 ```